 The National Institute for Health and Disability Insurance: benefits

 The NIHDI's figures refer only to persons of Belgian nationality resident in the UK.
-35 is the total number of Belgians in the UK who were compensated by the insurers in 2018.
-Of these, 22 are for invalidity, 9 for maternity leave and dismissal, staff planning and finally 4 for birth/paternity leave.
+35 is the total number of Belgians in the UK who received a benefit in 2018.
+Of these, 22 are for invalidity, 9 for maternity leave and finally 4 for birth/paternity leave.

 The National Institute for Health and Disability Insurance: healthcare

-The NIHDI also made a snapshot on 30 June 2019.
-On that date, there were 484 Belgians living in the UK (394 holders and 90 dependent family members).
+On 30 June 2019 there were 484 Belgians living in the UK (394 holders and 90 dependent family members) needing health care.
 It is important to note that these are only people who live in the UK, we do not yet have any figures on tourists (tourists here are people who have lived in the UK for less than three months).